BillFoland/daisyluAMR/README.md

 # daisyluAMR

-## Source code to accompany the paper:
+## Source code to accompany the paper presented at ACL 2017:

 ## Abstract Meaning Representation Parsing using LSTM Recurrent Neural Networks, by William Foland and James H. Martin.